Introduction

 (a)Fetch the instructions

-• Pass the address of Program Counter (PC) to Memory Address Register (MAR).
+• Pass the address of the Program Counter (PC) to the Memory Address Register (MAR).

-• Issue the memory read operation to fetch instruction in the Buffer Register for data, such as MBR.
+• Issue the memory read operation to fetch instructions in the Buffer Register for data, such as MBR.

-• Increment Program Counter to refer to next instruction in sequence and bring instruction to Instruction Register (IR).
+• Increment Program Counter to refer to the next instruction in sequence and bring instruction to the Instruction Register (IR).

 (b)Execute the instruction